hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 Some job titles: **Linguist, Analytical linguist, Computational Linguist, Principal Computational Linguist, AI Linguist, Technical Linguist, Language Engineer, Language Data Researcher, Data Specialist, Product Operations Manager, Annotation Project Lead**.

-Some descriptions of job responsibilities:
+Some informal descriptions of job responsibilities:
 > "Anything touching data in the NLP space.
 Deciding what data to collect, how, how to annotate and evaluate it, how to evaluate systems that use it.
 At higher levels, identifying data that needs to be analyzed that currently isn't."

 > "Design, run, prioritize, and generally own everything about annotation projects.
 Create annotation guidelines, create and maintain the ontologies used in annotation, create trainings, answer annotator questions, provide ongoing feedback to annotators to improve their work, propose ways to improve the tasks to improve the speed and accuracy of the overall process."